SSLMate/certspotter/man/certspotter-script.md

 # JSON FILE FORMAT

-Unless `-no_save` is used, certspotter saves a JSON file for every discovered certificate in its state directory, and puts the path to the file in `$JSON_FILENAME`.
+certspotter saves a JSON file for every discovered certificate and puts the path to the file in `$JSON_FILENAME`.
+When `-no_save` is used, the JSON file is created in a temporary location and automatically deleted after your script completes.
+Otherwise, it is saved in the state directory for permanent storage.
 Your script can read the JSON file, such as with the jq(1) command, to get additional information about the certificate which isn't appropriate for environment variables.

 The JSON file contains an object with the following fields: